Local Explanations via Necessity and Sufficiency: Unifying Theory and Practice: Introduction

 Machine learning algorithms are increasingly used in a variety of high-stakes domains, from credit scoring to medical diagnosis.
 However, many such methods are \emph{opaque}, in that humans cannot understand the reasoning behind particular predictions.
 Post-hoc, model-agnostic local explanation tools (e.g., feature attributions, rule lists, and counterfactuals) are at the forefront of a fast-growing area of research variously referred to as \emph{interpretable machine learning} or \emph{explainable artificial intelligence} (XAI).

 Many authors have pointed out the inconsistencies between popular XAI tools, raising questions as to which method is more reliable in particular cases \citep{mothilal2020_unif, Ramon2020, fernandez_loria_2020}.
 Theoretical foundations have proven elusive in this area, perhaps due to the perceived subjectivity inherent to notions such as ``intelligible” and ``relevant” \citep{Watson_exp_game}.
 Practitioners often seek refuge in the axiomatic guarantees of Shapley values, which have become the de facto standard in many XAI applications, due in no small part to their attractive theoretical properties \citep{bhatt_deployment}.
 However, ambiguities regarding the underlying assumptions of the method \citep{kumar2020} and the recent proliferation of mutually incompatible implementations \citep{Sundararajan2019, taly2020} have complicated this picture.
 Despite the abundance of alternative XAI tools \citep{Molnar2019}, a dearth of theory persists.
-This has led some to conclude that the goals of XAI are underspecified \citep{Lipton2018}, and even that post-hoc methods do more harm than good \citep{Rudin2019}
+This has led some to conclude that the goals of XAI are underspecified \citep{Lipton2018}, and even that post-hoc methods do more harm than good \citep{Rudin2019}.

 We argue that this lacuna at the heart of XAI should be filled by a return to fundamentals -- specifically, to \emph{necessity} and \emph{sufficiency}.
 As the building blocks of all successful explanations, these dual concepts deserve a privileged position in the theory and practice of XAI.
-We operationalize this insight with a unified framework (Sect. \ref{sec:framework}) that reveals unexpected affinities between various XAI tools and probabilities of causation (Sect. \ref{sec:related}).
+Following a review of related work (Sect.~\ref{sec:nec_suf}), we operationalize this insight with a unified framework (Sect. \ref{sec:framework}) that reveals unexpected affinities between various XAI tools and probabilities of causation (Sect. \ref{sec:related}).
 We proceed to implement a novel procedure for computing model explanations that improves upon the state of the art in various quantitative and qualitative comparisons (Sect.~\ref{sec:experiments}).
+Following a brief discussion (Sect.~\ref{sec:discussion}), we conclude with a summary and directions for future work (Sect.~\ref{sec:conclusion}).